mbezjak/mbezjak.github.io/content/posts/using-the-error-model.md

 performance characteristics that you might not be ok with.

 This technique works for simple cases but breaks down for more complex ones.
-E.g. `call-external-services` might not want to return `nil` because that means losing a lot of information needed for debugging and potentially error reporting.
+E.g. `call-external-service` might not want to return `nil` because that means losing a lot of information needed for debugging and potentially error reporting.
 Information like `request`, `response`, exception, etc. In cases such as those, it's better to seek [alternative